 Is Chengdu Expensive?

-Chengdu is much the same as the rest of China.
-We spent approximately $70 USD per day (as a couple) in China which included accommodation, food, activities and transport.
-We are midrange travellers and this could definitely less for budget or more if you like a more luxurious experience.
-If you are doing day trips it may be a little more that day and a little less the next.
+We spent approximately US$70 per day as a couple, including accommodation, food, activities and transport.
+We’re mid-range travellers, so use this as our real-world example rather than a fixed Chengdu travel budget.
+You could budget slightly less for a budget trip or more if you like a more luxurious experience.
+If you are doing day trips it may be a little more one day and a little less the next.

 How to Add Chengdu to Your China Itinerary